FOR ENGINEERS: TYPICAL HELICAL SPECIFICATIONS

 4. Site-Specific Capacity-to-Torque Ratio - Kt may be determined by an on-site empirical loading test to failure (unacceptable movement) to directly calculate the relationship between torque and capacity for a given helical shaft in the site soils.

-5. Default Capacity-to-Torque Ratio - In lieu of an empirical derivation of the site-specific Kt, the manufacturer's default K values are commonly used.
+5. Default Capacity-to-Torque Ratio - In lieu of an empirical derivation of the site-specific Kt, the manufacturer's default Kt value is commonly used.
 This specification itself is usually given as a range.
 The exact value to be chosen within that range is at the engineer's discretion.
 This may be based on soil type (cohesive vs. non-cohesive) and/or helical application (pile vs. anchor).

 7. Design Load - The sum of all applicable dead and live loads with no factors of safety.
 Design load is synonymous with un-factored load.

 8. Ultimate Capacity - The capacity required of the helical pile, commonly referred to as PU.
-It is calculated from the design load multiplied by the applicable factor of safety, typically 2 (two).
+It is calculated from the design load multiplied by the applicable factor of safety, typically two (2).
 Ultimate capacity is synonymous with ultimate load, factored load, but is best expressed as Ultimate Capacity as it is a capacity and not an actual load.
 The Ultimate Capacity should be clearly stated on the plans, either by each helical or in a table.
-This is the Contractor’s target to reach by the Torque Theory of Installation.
+This is the target for the Contractor to reach by the Torque Theory of Installation.

 9. Identification on Plans - Helical piles and anchors are numbered on the plans for identification.
-Example of pile identification: “P1" or "HP1” for Helical Pile 1.
+Example of pile identification: "P1" or "HP1" for Helical Pile 1.
 Examples of anchor identification: TB3 for Tieback 3 (or HA3 for Helical Anchor 3 or D3 for Diagonal 3).
-The contractor’s Installation Log should refer to these identifications.
+The contractor should keep an installation log refering to these identifications.